NarenSavkur/NarenSavkur/README.md

 - 👋 Hi, I’m @NarenSavkur
-- 👀 I’m interested in computer science
+- 👀 I’m interested in Robotics and Autonomous Systesm
-- 🌱 I’m currently learning the art of computer sciencing
+- 🌱 I’m currently studying Electrical Engineering
-- 💞️ I’m looking to collaborate on nothing related to CS
+- 💞️ I’m looking to collaborate on any interesting projects
 - 📫 How to reach me Discord: PianoHombre#0483

 <!---